 College is expensive.
-With student loans rivaling mortgages and other debt for most young professionals, it’s easy to see why it’s a big subject of discussion.
+With student loans rivaling mortgages, it’s easy to see why it’s a big subject of discussion.
 Tuition, fees, books, housing, food, and the costs of attending universities are on the rise.
-My own alma mater, Carnegie Mellon University, was “only” $30,000 when I enrolled in 1998, a princy sum even back then (generous grants and student loans helped a lot).
+My own alma mater, Carnegie Mellon University, was “only” $30,000 when I enrolled in 1998, a pricey sum even back then (generous grants and student loans helped a lot).
 Today, it costs over $60,000 a year!
-That’s insanity.

-If you are looking for a way to offset some of your education costs, the government offers some tax credits and deductions designed to help students and their parents.
-While these tax breaks won’t completely cover the cost college, they can reduce some of the pain involved.
+If you are looking for a way to offset some of your education costs, the government offers some tax credits designed to help students and their parents.
+While these tax breaks won’t completely cover the cost of college, they can reduce some of the pain involved.

 American Opportunity Tax Credit

 The American Opportunity Tax Credit is offered to students who pay qualified tuition (and aren’t claimed as dependents elsewhere), as well as to parents who pay expenses for their dependent students or themselves.
 Replacing the Hope Credit, the American Opportunity Credit offers some modified rules, which make it available to more students.
 Normally, the Hope Credit only allowed you to use it on the first two years of post-secondary education, and the modification allows for the first four years, as well as raising the income limits, and expanding qualified expenses.

 This tax credit allows you to claim up to $2,500 per student.
 The full credit is available for individuals with a MAGI(Modified Adjusted Gross Income) of $80,000 or less, $160,000 for married filing jointly.
 It is 40% refundable, meaning that you can get up to $1,000 back even if you don’t owe taxes.

 Lifetime Learning Credit